revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 {:.Rev-output}

-{% section RStudio %}
+{% section Using RevBayes with R and RStudio %}

-Many RevBayes users may want to use RevBayes through RStudio {% cite RStudio %}, a popular graphical interface for R.
 R is a fairly common computing language in biology.
+RevBayes users may want to use RevBayes through RStudio {% cite RStudio %}, a popular graphical interface for R.
 In this section of the tutorial, we will focus on running RevBayes from RStudio.
 Once you've followed the RStudio instructions on the [installs page](https://revbayes.github.io/gui-setup), you can run use Rev language as you would in a standard RMarkown document.

-# Installation
+{% subsection Installation %}

 Revticulate can be installed in two ways.
 The first is via CRAN, using the default `install.packages` function in R: